-Academic Center for Excellence (ACE)
+Academic Center for Excellence (ACE) Brook Hill's Academic Center for Excellence- General Academic Support Program

-The Academic Center for Excellence (ACE) exists to oversee and promote the academic success of all students.
-This is accomplished through a variety of academic services and resources available to all students in order to empower them to be successful at Brook Hill and beyond.
-Academic support services and resources include:
+The ACE general academic support program exists to oversee and promote the academic success of all students.
+This is accomplished through a variety of staff, academic checkpoints, and resources (both those available through the school and those suggested outside of what Brook Hill offers).